Splatterfish/snek-csharp/readme.md

-# Snek
+# snek

-##The classic game snake, programmed in c#, and played in a terminal.
+The classic game snake, programmed in c#, and played in a terminal.
 #
   -Arrow keys to control the snake.